dalibor/dalibornasevic.com/posts/050-global-day-of-coderetreat-2014-skopje-macedonia.md

 author: Dalibor Nasevic
 tags: [coderetreat, gdcr]
 image: /images/coderetreat.png
+summary: "Call for registration for Global Day of Coderetreat 2014 in Skopje, Macedonia."
 ---

 Skopje is participating in the 4th annual [Global Day of Coderetreat 2014](http://globalday.coderetreat.org/).
 The event will be held on Saturday, November 15th at Ever-Near office.
 There are few spots left, so hurry up to [register](http://coderetreat.org/events/global-day-of-coderetreat-2014-skopje-macedonia).